 j) <RatTypeChange>, an optional element specifying what inter-RAT changes trigger location reporting.
 Consists of the following sub-elements:

 I) <AnyRatTypeChange>, an optional element.
 The presence of this element specifies that the inter-system RAT changes is a trigger.
-Contains a mandatory <TriggerId> attribute that shall be set to a unique string; and
+Contains a mandatory <TriggerId> attribute that shall be set to a unique string;

+k) <5GMbsfsaAreaChange>, an optional element of the <anyExt> element specifying what 5G MBSFA changes trigger location reporting.
+Consists of the following sub-elements: